- Defining VAERS

 You can access a copy of your report at the CDC VAERS WONDER website by using your VAERS identification number.

 You can also contact VAERS at 1-800 822-7967 or firstname.lastname@example.org if you need assistance with access to your report – or have specific questions about your report.
 Due to the large volume of calls, there may be a delay in speaking with a VAERS representative.

 How do I find out if a vaccine adverse event has been reported to VAERS?

 The VAERS and CDC WONDER websites allow you to access adverse events reports submitted to VAERS.
 Please note that a VAERS report does not mean that the vaccine caused the adverse event, only that symptoms occurred after vaccination.
 De-identified VAERS data are usually available 4-6 weeks after the report is received.

 You may submit a Freedom of Information Act (FOIA) request for information not available through VAERS and CDC WONDER.

 Food and Drug Administration

 Is VAERS involved in the Vaccine Injury Compensation Program?

 No. The National Childhood Vaccine Injury Act created the Vaccine Injury Compensation Program (VICP) to compensate individuals whose injuries may have been caused by vaccines recommended by the CDC for routine use.
 VICP is separate from the VAERS program.
+For more information about VICP go to https://www.hrsa.gov/vaccinecompensation/index.html, or call 1-800-338-2382.
 Reporting an event to VAERS does not file a claim for compensation to the VICP.
 A petition must be filed with VICP to start a claim for compensation.
-For more information call (800) 338-2382, or go to http://www.hrsa.gov/vaccinecompensation/index.html.